SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

         updated in your repository.

     6. You can always use the command `git status` to check where you are in the process of making a commit.

+    7. Also checkout the `git log` command, which will show you the history of commits that you have made.

 2. Make sure that you understand how to make branches, as this will allow you to try out code changes without messing with your working code.
 Creating a new branch can be done using: